pwfrank/st/README.md

 ### st-keyboard_select
 Adds a vim-like text selection mode that does not require the use of the mouse.

 Enter mode: `alt-esc`
-`h, j, k, l`   move cursor left/down/up/right
+Move cursor left/down/up/right: `h, j, k, l`
-`!, _, *`      move cursor to the middle of the line/column/screen
+Move cursor to the middle of the line/column/screen: `!, _, *`
-`Backspace, $` move cursor to the beginning/end of the line
+Move cursor to the beginning/end of the line: `Backspace, $`
-`PgUp, PgDown` move cursor to the beginning/end of the column
+Move cursor to the beginning/end of the column: `PgUp, PgDown`
-`Home, End`    move cursor to the top/bottom left corner of the screen
+Move cursor to the top/bottom left corner of the screen: `Home, End`
-`/, ?`         activate input mode and search up/down
+Activate input mode and search up/down: `/, ?`
-`n, N`         repeat last search, up/down
+Repeat last search, up/down: `n, N`
-`s`            toggle move/selection mode
+Toggle move/selection mode: `s`
-`t`            toggle regular/rectangular selection type
+Toggle regular/rectangular selection type: `t`
-`Return`       quit keyboard_select, keeping the highlight of the selection
+Quit keyboard_select, keeping the highlight of the selection: `Return`
-`Escape`       quit keyboard_select
+Quit keyboard_select: `Escape`

 ### st-scrollback
 Allows scrolling upwards to view previous output.
 Diff with st.h amended with correct context to apply patch